 There is no command from God for married women to be friends with other men – making frequent phone calls, emailing regularly, talking to this person alone, doing things together alone.

-What precautions do we need to take to protect our husbands, ourselves, our children, and our precious Jesus from the fall-out of a possible affair in our life?
+What precautions might we take to protect our husbands, ourselves, our children, and our precious Jesus from the fall-out of a possible affair in our life?
 The cost is GREAT – even if it is “just” emotional infidelity – that is still ugly sin in God’s view!
 Proverbs describes the slain of the adulteress as a “mighty throng,” and warns that many have been brought down to the grave by her - and that works both ways with adulterers, too!
 Dabbling with romantic emotions, ”what would it be like” fantasies and friendship with another man can lead us to destroy our marriage, our husbands, our children, our relationship with God, and our witness for Christ.
 Is there anything that could be more destructive to our families than this?
 There are no winners in an affair except for Satan.

 There won’t be an affair if we are not in a car alone with a man, and if we aren’t feeding an emotional connection on Facebook or through emails or text messages or phone calls.
 Satan would LOVE for us to give him access to our hearts through a guy who could destroy our marriage and our impact on the world and our families for Christ in this way.
-Guard your hearts!
 Immediately confess impure thoughts to God – and preferably also to a female prayer partner and even your husband so that you will be accountable and get this out in the light before it has time to grow into a deadly cancer.

 SET WISE BOUNDARIES AND GUARD YOUR HEART

-It is better to hurt another guy’s feelings (if he is acting inappropriately toward you) in order to show honor and respect to our husbands, and to the covenant we made with them and with God.
+It is better to hurt another guy’s feelings (if he is acting inappropriately towards us) in order to show honor and respect to our husbands, and to the covenant we made with them and with God.
 It is better to cut guys off of Facebook or shut down our private email account than to indulge in fun, flirty conversations with other men that could lead to dangerous attraction and dangerous emotions.
 It can take years, but we can end up in a place we never intended to be if we are careless about opening our hearts to another man.
 A male friend can become an extremely convenient outlet when we are feeling lonely and misunderstood by our husbands.
 It is better to have mature, godly women to confide in and pray with.
 Even if you are seeking counsel from a pastor, don’t be alone with him!
 This is for your own sake and for his.
 If accountability is needed, be sure your husband knows that he can look at all of your text message history anytime and that he can read any emails he wishes to at any time.
 It is better to drive by ourselves for 2 hours so that we aren’t alone in a car with a male coworker, then to leave room for temptation or for even the appearance of evil.

 BILLY GRAHAM’S STANDARDS